 We believe that people’s imagination and creativity are endless; this is why we are opening wide the range of projects we can support.
 If your project relates to the EU, we want to hear about it!

 When and how can I apply?

 The Jean Monnet Prize is awarded annually on 9 November, on the day of Jean Monnet’s birth.

-The application period for the 2020 edition runs from 9 August to 9 October 2020, 23:59 CET.
+The application period for the 2021 edition runs from 9 September to 9 October 2021, 23:59 CET.
 All applications are to be made through our website.
-The online application form can be found here: https://europeanconstitution.eu/JMP2020-application.
+The online application form will be provided here on 9 September.